 Downtown there are many shops and restaurants, such as The Waterfront Restaurant, Peter Otts, and Fresh and Go.
 If you would rather stay in Camden instead of Rockland, the Lord Camden Inn is right in the center of everything, while the Camden Maine Stay Inn will be a bit quieter and laid back.

 Outside of downtown, you can enjoy scenic views from the top of Mt.
 Battie in Camden Hills State Park.
-Also try hiking along Maiden’s Cliff or the Megunticook Ocean Lookout Trail.
-Unfortunately during my visit the fog rolled in and I could barely see to drive through that area, let along take in a scenic view.
+Also, try hiking along Maiden’s Cliff or the Megunticook Ocean Lookout Trail.
+Unfortunately, during my visit the fog rolled in and I could barely see to drive through that area, let alone take in a scenic view.

 Before you get to Bar Harbor on Mount Desert Island, you may also want to stop at the Penobscot Narrows Bridge & Observatory or visit Fort Knox State Park.
 That was my plan too but with the fog, it wasn’t worth it.

 Camden to Bar Harbor is about an hour and forty-minute drive, although you may want to stop in Ellsworth before arriving on Mount Desert Island, for a beer tasting at Fogtown Brewing Company.
 Instead of staying in the town of Bar Harbor, I chose to stay at Terramor Outdoor Resort about 15 minutes from Acadia National Park and Bar Harbor.